How Long Does Temp Mail Last — and Is It Safe?

 The bottom line

-Temporary email is safe and secure for what it’s designed for: keeping your real inbox clean and your identity private during throwaway signups.
-Treat it as short-term and non-sensitive, and it’s one of the simplest privacy tools you can use.
-Grab one on the MailboxTemp homepage, or read what a disposable email is.
+Temporary email is safe and genuinely useful for exactly what it is built for: keeping your real inbox clean and your identity private during throwaway signups and one-time codes.
+Treat it as short-term and non-sensitive, never as a vault for anything you would mind a stranger seeing, and it becomes one of the easiest privacy upgrades available.
+If you want the deeper background, read what a disposable email is or our notes on best temp mail practices, then grab a free inbox on the MailboxTemp homepage.

 Frequently asked questions